Want to utilise your AIA?

 The AIA amount has changed several times since 2008.
 If the AIA amount changed during the period you are claiming for, you would need to adjust the amount you can claim.

-Visit https://www.gov.uk/government/publications/ temporary-increase-in-the-annual-investment-allowance/temporary-increase-in-the-annual-investment-allowance for more information about AIA.
+Visit the Government website for more information about AIA.

 For specific tax advice, please speak to your accountant.